gristlekinginc/metsci-site-v2/docs/tutorial-basics/002-intro-to-console.md

 ## Additional Features

 - **Purchase Data Credits**: You can purchase additional data credits directly through the console.
-- **Service Requests**: If you encounter any issues, you can submit a service request here, although it's far more helpful to the public if you submit over on the [Github Issues](https://github.com/meteoscientific/website/issues) page.
+- **Service Requests**: If you encounter any issues, you can submit a service request here, although it's far more helpful to the public if you submit over on the [Github Issues](https://github.com/gristlekinginc/metsci-site-v2/issues) page.
-- **Migrating from Legacy**: If you're transitioning from the original Helium Console (almost no one is as of August 2024), there's an option to migrate your data.
+- **Migrating from Legacy**: If you're transitioning from the original Helium Console (almost no one is as of January 2025), there's an option to migrate your data.
 - **User Profile**: You can update your profile details at any time, including your name, address, and company info.

 ## Conclusion

 That wraps up this overview of the MetSci Console!
-We’ll dive deeper into specific features in the following lessons.
+We'll dive deeper into specific features in the following lessons.
 If you haven't signed up for a console account yet, head over to [console.meteoscientific.com](https://console.meteoscientific.com), sign up, and poke around.